 b.
 Both annually and in each individual pay period, the base salary and the off-scale increment will be displayed separately wherever income and deductions are itemized.

-c.
+d.
 Range adjustment of academic salaries shall also be applied to the off-scale increment.
-Based on rank and step, the percentage of increase will be applied to the off-scale increment as it is applied to the base salary.
+For each rank and step, the same percentage of increase will be applied to the off-scale increment as it is applied to the base salary.
 Special agreements may supersede prior application of a range adjustment to an off-scale.